 In the event of an evacuation, if you do not have personal transportation, make plans with relatives, friends or colleagues, or contact your local Emergency Management Office.
+If possible, check with staff and ensure that everyone has a means to evacuate.
+Carpooling among staff members might be an option worth exploring.
 It is important that you have a means of evacuation that includes the ability to bring your emergency supply kit with you.
-If you have a vehicle, make certain you keep the fuel tank filled if evacuation seems likely.
+If you have a vehicle, make certain you keep the fuel tank full if evacuation is a possibility.
 Gas stations may be closed during an emergency, run out of fuel or be unable to pump gas during power outages.
-When travelling, be aware of designated evacuation routes.
-Keep the car radio tuned to an EAS (Emergency Alert System) station.
+Be aware of designated evacuation routes.
+Keep the car radio tuned to an EAS station.